Topology mediated organization of E.coli chromosome in fast growth conditions: Model

-Though we use Monte Carlo simulations for our investigation of chromosome organization as the cell goes through its life cycle, the simulation is quintessentially a Non-equilibrium simulation scheme.
-In the simulations, we (a) add effects of polymers chains crossing each other to release topological constraints, (b) add monomers to the simulation box at regular intervals at different points along the contour, i.e. at the position of the RFs to mimic replication and formation of two chains from one, (c) add cross-links at certain stages of the simulation, and lastly (d) increase the length of the cylinder as the simulation proceeds.
-These are energy consuming non-equilibrium processes inside the cell, and these steps break detailed balance in the simulation.
-MC is used primarily to model diffusion of monomers and the exploration of different conformations of polymers in a confined space, assuming local equilibrium \cite{kikuchi1991,sharon}.
-While modelling the cell cycle, we do not map Monte Carlo Steps (MCS) directly to time in terms of minutes, but rather in terms of the stage of replication.
+Though we use Monte Carlo simulations to investigate chromosome organization as the cell goes through its life cycle, the simulation is quintessentially a {\em non-equilibrium} simulation scheme.
+In the simulations, we (a) add effects of polymer chains crossing each other to release topological constraints, (b) add monomers to the simulation box at regular intervals at different points along the contour, i.e., at the position of the RFs to mimic replication and formation of two chains from one, (c) add cross-links at certain stages of the simulation, and lastly (d) increase the length of the cylinder as the simulation proceeds.
+These are energy-consuming non-equilibrium active processes inside the cell, and these steps break detailed balance in the simulation.
+MC is used primarily to model the diffusion of monomers and explore different conformations of polymers in a confined space, assuming local equilibrium \cite{kikuchi1991,sharon}.
+As we demonstrate in SI-6, a polymer ring with $120$ monomers relaxes in $\approx 5 \times 10^4$ MCS, whereas, we add new monomers and increase the length of the box every $f_{rep} = 2 \times 10^5$ MCS.
+Just as a reference, Loop-1 and Loop-2 have $125$ monomers each.
+A single monomer of the $120$ monomer polymer chain takes $\approx 400$ MCS to diffuse its own diameter in confinement